Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="deactivate_wifi_direct"></a>
-## Deactivating Wi-Fi Direct
+## Deactivate Wi-Fi Direct

-To deactivate Wi-Fi Direct when it is no longer needed (or the application is exiting):
+To deactivate Wi-Fi Direct when it is no longer needed (or the application is exiting), follow the steps below:

 1. Deactivate Wi-Fi Direct on the local device using the `Deactivate()` method of the [Tizen.Network.WiFiDirect.WiFiDirectManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFiDirect.WiFiDirectManager.html) class: